mahajpr/Smart_Event_Management_System_with_AI_Assistant/README.md

- 🎓 College Event Registration & Management System
+ 🎓 Smart Event Management System with AI Assistant

 An AI-enabled full-stack event management platform that allows students to register for college events and receive automated confirmations.
 Built using FastAPI, Streamlit, and SQLite.
 This system simulates a  institutional event platform with registration, admin dashboard, chat assistant, email notifications, and optional RAG support.